সব ভাল তার শেষ ভাল যার (All Is Well That Ends Well)

 • Biplab Sanyal – Another of Parambrata’s friends, bold but reckless, who often provides comic relief through his attempts to navigate serious matters.

-• Amit, Dipak, Basant – Three soldiers accompanying Parambrata on his journey, representing different attitudes toward life and duty.
+• Amit Majumdar, Dipak Chattopadhyay & Basant Sarkar – Three soldiers accompanying Parambrata on his journey, representing different attitudes toward life and duty.

-• Kumud, Nandita – The loyal servants of Mayuri Ghosh, with Kumud adding humor and Nandita being the voice of reason.
+• Kumud Ghosh & Nandita Moitra– Mayuri's loyal servants, with Kumud adding humor and Nandita being the voice of reason.

 Comments